-Use the community safely.
-We have information on our website about support available if you need more urgent help, a diagnosis or an expert opinion.
+- Use the community safely.
+We have information on our website if you need advice from Contact.

 Remember that everyone is different.
 What feels manageable for you might be really hard for someone else.

-Tell Alex_Contact if anything makes you feel uncomfortable or worried.
+Tell Chris Contact if anything makes you feel uncomfortable or worried.
 It’s best to do this privately rather than posting publicly.
 You can report a post by clicking on 'flag' and selecting 'report'.